3a1b2c3/seeingSpace/README.md

 #### Novel view synthesis with neural rendering: Volume Rendering with Radiance Fields
+ In this problem, a neural network learns to render a scene from an arbitrary viewpoint.
+Slides 3 and 4 are figures from two great papers on this topic: one from Google Research [1] and the other from Facebook Reality Labs [2].
+Both of these works use a volume rendering technique known as ray marching.
+Ray marching is when you shoot out a ray from the observer (camera) through a 3D volume in space and ask a function: what is the color and opacity at this particular point in space?
+Neural rendering takes the next step by using a neural network to approximate this function.
 ![image](https://user-images.githubusercontent.com/74843139/137447390-2134a9a9-50a6-4911-93d7-f87f7114739f.png)

+###### Neural Scene representation
+Networks, Acorn: adaptive coordinate networks for neural scene representation.

 ##### Neural Radiance Fields (NeRF): Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020 Mildenhall et al.)
 A recent and popular **volumetric rendering technique** to generate images is Neural Radiance Fields (NeRF) due to its exceptional simplicity and performance for synthesising high-quality images of complex real-world scenes.
 The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a **multi-layer perceptron (MLP)**, bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.